Skip to Content

 Great for escape artists

-You can put a harness on a puppy at eight weeks old but must be careful to use the right size harness that isn’t too heavy or uncomfortable on your dog.
+You can put a harness on a puppy at eight weeks old, but you must be careful to use the right size harness that isn’t too heavy or uncomfortable on your dog.
 Be mindful of your pet’s growth plates, and make sure the harness doesn’t have big loops that could get him stuck on furniture.

 A Lab puppy needs a small-sized harness of adjustable variety.
 This allows you to alter the harness according to your dog’s growth.
 Once your puppy is fully grown, you should switch to a harness that matches his neck and chest measurements since there will be fewer size changes.